vBlackOut/Vladbot-mumble/README.md

 By default, the bot

-- Relays messages from a mumble channel to an IRC channel
+- Relays messages from a mumble channel
 - Leaves the channel when somebody types 'gtfo'
 - Tries to reconnect on connection failures